The Siege of Sziget: Epilogue

-Influences and translations
+Influences

-Zrinski acknowledged, in his prologue, emulating Homer, specifically the Iliad.
-Italian Baroque poets Torquato Tasso and Giambattista Marino were also clearly a great source of inspiration.
-The Croatian poet Brne Karnarutić of Zadar wrote Vazetje Sigeta grada ("The Conquest of the City of Sziget") sometime before 1573, but was posthumously published in 1584.
-This first Croatian epic dealing with national history, itself inspired by Marulić's Judita, was used by Zrinski in his epic.
+In the prologue Zrinski acknowledged Homer and Vergil as his models in mixing of historical fact and legend, and already the first verses are heavily inspired by those of the Aeneid.
+Italian Baroque poets Torquato Tasso and Giambattista Marino were also a significant source of inspiration.
+Brne Karnarutić from Zadar was the first poet to treat the topic of the siege of Sziget in his Croatian poem Vazetje Sigeta grada ("The Conquest of the City of Sziget"), published in 1584, which is likely to have influenced Zrinski as well.
 However, the epic "remains profoundly original and Hungarian".